ETS-Android1/color-splash-frontend/README.md

 # ColorSplash Frontend
 ColorSplash is a multiplayer game created for Android devices as the main project for the course TDT4240 Software Architecture at NTNU.

 The game is based on the ["Hippo Splash"-minigame](https://www.youtube.com/watch?v=fXto5A-gSJA&t=91s) in Buzz!
 Junior: Jungle Party.
 The players are playing on separate devices using a Game Pin to connect.
 Each round a color combination will be splashed on the screen and your job is to remeber this sequence.
-Get as many correct colors as fast as possible to get the highest score and become the winner.
+Get as many correct colors in the right order as fast as possible to get the highest score and become the winner.

 <div>
     <img src="https://imgur.com/VLesQlT.png" alt="Buzz!
 Junior: Jungle Party" width="120"/>